Taming-the-BEAST/FBD-tutorial/README.md

 ### BEAST2 - Bayesian Evolutionary Analysis Sampling Trees 2

-[BEAST2](http://www.beast2.org) is a free software package for Bayesian evolutionary analysis of molecular sequences using MCMC and strictly oriented toward inference using rooted, time-measured phylogenetic trees {% cite drummond06, drummond07, Bouckaert2014}.
+[BEAST2](http://www.beast2.org) is a free software package for Bayesian evolutionary analysis of molecular sequences using MCMC and strictly oriented toward inference using rooted, time-measured phylogenetic trees {% cite drummond06 drummond07 Bouckaert2014 --file FBD-tutorial/master-refs.bib %}.
 The development and maintenance of BEAST is a large, collaborative effort and the program includes a wide array of different types of analyses.
 This tutorial uses the BEAST v{{ page.beastversion }}.

 ### BEAUti - Bayesian Evolutionary Analysis Utility